Endometriosis is caused by abnormal growth of tissue similar to the uterine lining (endometrial tissue) outside of the uterus.

 - pain during intercourse, urination, or with bowel movements

 The condition often affects members of the same nuclear family, such as sisters, mothers, and grandmothers.
-Women with cousins who have the condition are also at an increased risk.
+People with cousins who have the condition are also at an increased risk.
 Endometriosis can be inherited via the maternal or paternal family line.

 Researchers are currently studying theories about its causes and risk factors.
 Some possible causes of endometriosis include:

 A large, population-based study from 2002 of the entire nation of Iceland, using a genealogy database going back 11 centuries, found a raised risk for endometriosis among both close and distant relatives.

 Medications are often prescribed to treat endometriosis symptoms, such as pain.
-Hormonal medications — such as contraceptives — may help to ease symptoms by reducing estrogen levels or by halting menstruation.
+Hormonal medications — such as contraceptives — may help ease symptoms by reducing estrogen levels or by halting menstruation.

 Removing endometriosis can be done surgically, although the tissue often returns over time.
 Surgical procedures include minimally invasive laparoscopy and traditional abdominal surgery.
 Traditional surgery may be the better option if your endometriosis is widespread or severe.

-In very severe cases, your doctor may recommend a total hysterectomy.
+In severe cases, your doctor may recommend a total hysterectomy.
 This procedure removes the uterus, cervix, and both ovaries.
 It also eliminates your ability to become pregnant.

 In vitro fertilization, an assisted reproductive technology procedure, doesn’t eliminate endometriosis, but it may make it possible for conception to occur.

-What you can do
+What you can do about endometriosis

 But people who have family members with endometriosis should seek medical support if they experience any symptoms, such as severe menstrual cramping.
 This can help reduce the immediate impact, easing symptoms such as pain and depression.
 It may also help reduce the chances of experiencing infertility later on.